 ESL teacher, Bellevue/NYU Program for Survivors of Torture.

 Member, Radical Anthropology Group, University College London.
 Anthropology asks one big question: what does it mean to be human?
 In addition to teaching anthropology, RAG is engaged in defending the land rights and cultural survival of hunter-gatherers, as well as academic research and activist involvement in environmental, anti-capitalist and other campaigns.

-Labor organizer, unionizing service industry workers in New Orleans for the IWW.
+Labor organizer, unionizing service industry workers for the IWW.